-- 96. (1) Subject to subsection (2), prior to the conclusion of any distance contract, the supplier shall provide the consumer with the following information - - the identity and address of the supplier in the case of a consumer agreement requiring payment in advance; - (b) a description of the main characteristics of the good or service; - (c) the price of the good or service including all taxes; - (d) delivery costs, where appropriate; - (e) the arrangements for payment, delivery or performance; - (f) the existence of a right of cancellation, except in certain cases where this right does not exist; - (g) the cost of using the means of distance communication, where it is calculated other than at the basic rate such as premium phone lines: - (h) the period for which the offer or the price remains valid; and - (i) where appropriate, the minimum duration of the consumer agreement in the case of a consumer agreement for the supply of a good or service to be performed permanently or recurrently. - (2) The information in subsection (1) is to be provided in a clear and comprehensible manner and in good time before the conclusion of any distance contract. - (3) In a distance contract for the sale of a good or service, the consumer is to receive from the supplier confirmation of the information in subsection (1) in a durable and accessible medium.
+- 96. (1) Subject to subsection (2), prior to the conclusion of any distance contract, the supplier shall provide the consumer with the following information - - (a) the identity and address of the supplier in the case of a consumer agreement requiring payment in advance; - (b) a description of the main characteristics of the good or service; - (c) the price of the good or service including all taxes; - (d) delivery costs, where appropriate; - (e) the arrangements for payment, delivery or performance; - (f) the existence of a right of cancellation, except in certain cases where this right does not exist; - (g) the cost of using the means of distance communication, where it is calculated other than at the basic rate such as premium phone lines; - (h) the period for which the offer or the price remains valid; and - (i) where appropriate, the minimum duration of the consumer agreement in the case of a consumer agreement for the supply of a good or service to be performed permanently or recurrently. - (2) The information in subsection (1) is to be provided in a clear and comprehensible manner and in good time before the conclusion of any distance contract. - (3) In a distance contract for the sale of a good or service, the consumer is to receive from the supplier confirmation of the information in subsection (1) in a durable and accessible medium. - 97.
+A supplier shall provide the consumer with an express authority to accept or decline the distance contract and to correct errors immediately before entering into it.